oxidecomputer/quartz/README.md

 Using bxl, the following command queries the build graph for VHDL files, outputs a json blob to stdout which is then converted into vhdl_ls.toml.
-Ideally we'd have an editor hook do this and have it be a little more standalone.
+Ideally we'd have an editor hook do this and have it be a little more standalone. you can now do the following:
+`buck2 run //tools/multitool:multitool -- lsp-toml`

+which is a pure-python equivalent to doing this:

 `buck2 bxl //tools/vhdl-ls.bxl:vhdl_ls_toml_gen | convfmt -f json -t toml > vhdl_ls.toml`